 Compare to Similar Products

 Garmin is the elephant in the room when it comes to cycling computers.
 If you head out on a group ride, don't be surprised to see more Garmin computers than anything else on people's handlebars.
 Their massive share of the market has kept them in the driver's seat when it comes to third-party integration features such as Strava.
 New Strava features are often introduced first for Garmin computers.
 In addition, their ANT+ wireless protocol has until recently dominated the sensor accessory market.

 The Edge 820 is the genesis of years of market domination, and is their best cycling computer to date.
-Other than an expandable memory card slot it can basically do everything that the Edge 1000 can do and it comes in a small compact package that will please the racing crowd.
+Other than an expandable memory card slot it can basically do everything that the Edge 1030 can do and it comes in a small compact package that will please the racing crowd.
 The Edge 820 features an awesome touchscreen, with a new screen layout that optimizes the tap and swipe functionality.
-Internal memory, detailed base maps, and some never seen before features such as Incident Detection separate the 820 from the competition.
+Internal memory, detailed base maps, and features such as Incident Detection and Group Track separate the 820 from the competition.

 Ease of Use